xdk2mam/xdk2mam/README.md

-# XDK2MAM is open source software to bridge the Bosch XDK 110 and IOTA Tangle
+# XDK2MAM is open source software to bridge the Bosch XDK110 and IOTA Tangle

 The [Bosch XDK110](https://xdk.bosch-connectivity.com) is a programmable sensor device & a prototyping platform for many IoT use cases, being used in the field of Internet of Production, mainly to measure the performance of industrial machinery.